UFO (British TV series): Minor characters

 One of the female Moonbase operatives, Joanna, was played by Shakira Baksh, who later married Michael Caine.
 Producer Gerry Anderson later said that he had lost his temper with her so badly on the set of UFO that he always feared the idea of running into Michael Caine at some actors' function, and being punched on the nose by him.

 Interceptor pilot Steve Minto was played by Steven Berkoff.
 Lieutenant Sylvia Howell, a Skydiver technician, was played by Georgina Moon.

 Episodes

-Owing to the fragmented nature of the ITV network in the UK at the time, the 26 episodes of UFO were broadcast out of production order, and every broadcaster showed the episodes in a different sequence.
-The list below, drawn from Chris Bentley's The Complete Book of Gerry Anderson's UFO, details the running order shown on ATV (in the Midlands).
+Due to the fragmented nature of the ITV network in the 1970s, the network's regional franchises broadcast the 26 episodes of UFO in different orders, none of them matching the production order.
+Fifteen of the episodes first aired in either Canada or Japan before their UK premieres.
+The table below lists the episodes in the viewing order recommended by ITC.